eajomoc2030-cute/Schedify/README.md

 # Schedify

 **Schedify** is a simple and user-friendly task organizer designed for students.
-It helps manage academic responsibilities and personal activities in one place, making it easy to track deadlines, update tasks, and stay organized throughout the week.
+It helps manage academic responsibilities and personal activities in one place, making it easy to track deadlines, update tasks, and stay organized.

 ---